 Maria is also devoted to the community, and served as President of the Cuban American Bar Association (CABA) and President of the Florida International University Alumni Association.
-She is Chairperson of the City of Coral Gables Board of Adjustment and serves on the Board of Directors of the Coral Gables Chambers of Commerce and on the Florida Bar Health Law Section’s Legislative Committee.
+She serves on the Board of Directors of the Coral Gables Chambers of Commerce and on the Florida Bar Health Law Section’s Legislative Committee.

 What's trending with Maria